Seek the Lord

 Moving On In The Life of Prayer

-Prayer is asking to receive, seeking to find, and knocking at a door that God promises to open.
+Prayer is asking to receive, seeking to find, and knocking at a door God promises to open.
 Come to prayer seeking righteousness and humility.
 That is wanting the right thing in the right way for the right reasons.